ivotron/popper2-paper/paper.md

 ### Command Line Interface (CLI)

 Besides allowing users to communicate with the workflow runner, the CLI allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy;
-generates configuration files for continuous integration systems, e.g. TravisCI, Jenkins, Gitlab-CI, etc. so that users can continuously validate their workflows;
+generates configuration files for continuous integration systems such as Travis or Jenkins, so that users can continuously validate their workflows;
 provides dynamic workflow variable substitution capabilities, among others.

 ### Workflow Definition and Configuration Parsers

 The workflow file and the configuration file are parsed by their respective parser plugins at the initial stages of the workflow execution.
-The parsers are responsible for reading and parsing the YML files into an internal format;
+The parsers are responsible for reading and parsing the YAML files into an internal format;
 running syntactic and semantic validation checks;
 normalizing the various attributes and generating a workflow DAG.
 The workflow parser has a pluggable architecture that allows adding support to other workflow languages.